mtwasetku-ui/physioto/src/content/blog/knee-osteoarthritis-home-physiotherapy.md

 ### Can physiotherapy help if I am also overweight?

 Yes, absolutely.
 In fact, the combination of physiotherapy and modest weight reduction produces greater improvements in knee pain and function than either alone.
-Michael works with many patients for whom weight is a contributing factor, and takes a practical, non-judgmental approach to this aspect of management.
+Micheal works with many patients for whom weight is a contributing factor, and takes a practical, non-judgmental approach to this aspect of management.

 ---